Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/RGB LED.rst

     :language: C
     :lines: 23-28

-Finally, in the “while” loop of main function, get three random numbers and specify them as the PWM duty cycle, which will be assigned to the corresponding pins.
+Finally, in the "while" loop of main function, get three random numbers and specify them as the PWM duty cycle, which will be assigned to the corresponding pins.
 So RGB LED can switch the color randomly all the time.

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/05.1.1_ColorfulLED/ColorfulLED.c
     :linenos: